|Superheroines are fiction for a reason|

 No, all of the rum.

 Newspapers are running wall to wall op-eds about Harvey Weinstein's grabby-hands, 90% of which are written by females.
-Yup, I checked.
-All of the articles.
+Yup, I checked, that's why I drink.

 One angry keyboard basher is New Zealand journalist Nadine Higgins.
 She's a nice person, I suppose.
 We both worked a trade conference once, she was the emcee and I was covering it.
 All I remember is her red lace dress and tight camisole.
-I shouldn't have to mention that, but when she wrote about the Weinstein scandal her clothing choice became very relevant:
+I shouldn't have to mention that, but when she wrote about the Weinstein scandal her sartorial choice that day became very relevant when she described (one of) her encounters with some dude:

 "His sloppy drunken descriptions of what he wanted to do to me, up against the bar where we'd been drinking with our workmates, mortified me.
 I told him as much, and his indignant response is seared in my memory.